 If we have the resource in print, the title is linked to its entry in the law library catalog.
 Select the link to view the library's holdings and find the location for each title.

 Oil & Gas

-Civil Law Treatise - This is the preeminent general Louisiana treatise; they all sit together in Reserve, Reference, and the Stacks at KFL 80 .L685 ; the following areas of law have their own volume in the set:
+The Louisiana Civil Law Treatise Series is the preeminent general Louisiana treatise; all volumes of this series are shelved together in Reserve, Reference, and the Stacks at KFL 80 .L685; each of the following subjects has its own volume in the set:

-Louisiana Practice Series - These books are also great resources for practitioners and are generally updated every year.
+The Louisiana Practice Series are also great resources for practitioners and are generally updated every year.
 Most of these books are kept in the reference collection, and can be searched using the catalog.
 This series covers the following areas of law:

 Other works of particular note include:

 All original content copyright 2019 Loyola University New Orleans College of Law Library.
 This guide may be used for educational purposes, as long as proper credit is given.
 This guide may not be sold.
 Requests to republish or adapt a guide should be directed to the Library Director.
 Proper credit includes the statement: Written by, or adapted from, Loyola University New Orleans Law Library.